kylefritz/sd-quicky/README.md

 to resolve requirements

 ##TODO
+ * can only assign one value to 'link', need room for multiple links to display
  * add check for multiday events
  * add functionality to 'approve' event, which updates it with result as description and moves it to production cal